BlockchainCommons/www.blockchaincommons.com/_pages/subscribe.md

 You can find our Signal group at:
 [https://signal.group/#CjQKIL_aIHnJME16vZetIVkfUKtbGj0I-0HWS4VjbVQ-nbnqEhA43xkXc67FKwMi3G3HiUTc](https://signal.group/#CjQKIL_aIHnJME16vZetIVkfUKtbGj0I-0HWS4VjbVQ-nbnqEhA43xkXc67FKwMi3G3HiUTc)

+You can find our GitHub Discussions forum at: [https://github.com/BlockchainCommons/Gordian-Developer-Community/discussions](https://github.com/BlockchainCommons/Gordian-Developer-Community/discussions)

 You can sign up for our announcement list using the following form:

 (The confirmation email will currently arrive from team@blockchaincommons.com, but with a name of "My Company".
 We're waiting for a fix on that from the provider.)